bensu/basic-om-tut/Basic-Tutorial.md

   [person owner] (professor-view person owner))
 ```

-Don't evaluate these yet as we haven't written `student-view` or
+Don't save these yet as we haven't written `student-view` or
 `professor-view`.
 Take a moment to let the idea sink, we're adding a
 level of indirection so that `entry-view` can delegate to any other
 view as long as we supplied a `defmethod` for it!